Pheelbert/battlenetwork/README.md

 The player can select chips and deselect them in the order they were added.
 Return to battle and you can use the chips by pressing Right-Control.

-At this time only 3 chips are implemented: HP+10, CrckPnl, and Invsble.
+At this time only 3 chip types are implemented: All heath+ chips, CrckPnl, and Invsble.

 Rename the file in `resources/database/library.txt - Copy`to `resources/database/library.txt` for a full library while playing the game.